Is our team working efficiently? And how much time do we spend on activities that don’t add value?

 You might wonder why invite the whole team?
 Why not invite only one senior from the team to value stream mapping (VSM)?
 But don’t do that, you’ll deprive your team of a shared understanding of the right course of action.
 Junior colleagues will learn a lot of new information from more experienced colleagues.
 More senior colleagues can reconcile with other seniors on how your product delivery works.
 Everyone can then suggest optimization opportunities.

 At the same time, I do not recommend you to have the model completely drawn by an external company.
 If you have everything delivered once on a turnkey basis from an external company, you will have a professionally drawn model, but it will be much harder to achieve that your team will continuously evaluate and change the model itself.

 If you want to get valid results from the workshop, you need to create a safe environment for discussion.
 Only in this way can the discussion be open.
 Reassure the team that the results from the mapping will not be used for comparison between teams.
-At the same time, you can assure your team that the results of the value stream mapping will remain only within the team if they wish.
+At the same time, you can assure your team that the results of the Value Stream Mapping (VSM) will remain only within the team if they wish.

 During value stream mapping, you create a model that captures a simplified reality model.
 The key to success is to choose the right granularity of the activities you want to map.

 If you choose a huge process going through many products, you will never be done with the value stream.
 And if, on the other hand, you choose a process that is too small, then you will dig into unnecessary detail during the mapping and quite possibly you will not find opportunities for improvement in such a small piece of activity.